PURDUE STAFF GOLF LEAGUE – OFFICIAL RULES

 5. Rain Delay.
 If play is interrupted by the golf course, which results in players being removed from the course, opposing captains may agree to resume play only on that same day if the course is reopened and the golf course staff agrees the round can be reasonably completed that day.
 However, if one of the captains has team members with scheduling problems due to the rain delay, that captain can declare the match a Rain Out (see Rule B4 above).
 Scorecards must be signed and turned in before 9:00pm.

 1. League Handicap System.
-Each player's handicap will be 0.85 times the difference between the gross 9-hole score and par for 9-holes.
-The score is the sum of the strokes for the 9-holes.
+Player’s handicaps will be calculated using a USGA equivalent system in our league management program.
 After the handicap is computed using these averaged scores, all fractional values are truncated.
 That is, if a player's handicap is calculated to be 8.96, the listed handicap is 8 not 9.
 The calculated handicap will be updated weekly.
 On the first round of league play, or if a player is new to the league, their net score will be calculated at the completion of the round and points will be awarded based on the net score.
-See the bottom of the Match Report Card for these handicaps.
-If a round is played where a player is unopposed, the score of that player will not be used in calculating their handicap.
-The player will receive credit for participation with that team and be eligible for the low net prize.
+Following the completion of a player’s sixth round, the computer system will automatically drop their highest round and recalculate their handicap based on the other five rounds.

 2. Maximum Handicap.
-There will be no maximum handicap with the addition of the Triple Bogey limit on each hole.
+There will be no maximum handicap with the addition of the Double Par limit on each hole.

 3. Pairings by handicap.
 The lowest handicap player from each team will play each other, with the remaining players paired in like manner for positions 2, 3, and 4.
 It is suggested that the first foursome contain #1 and #3 ranked players, and the second foursome contain #2 and #4 ranked players.
 This rule will not apply when a late player joins a match in progress.
 Hole handicap order is from the white tees for all players.